czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 Headline formulas have been tested by other marketers and the fact that they are still being used means that they are effective.

-Although, I don’t advise just picking one formula and going with it.
-Use different formulas to inspire you to come up with a list of different headlines.
+Use a combination of different formulas to inspire you to come up with a list of different headlines.

 Then use a headline analyzer to choose the most effective one.

 ## **Be specific**

 There is nothing wrong with being creative in your headlines.
 But make sure your headlines include what is coming up next and what is in store for the reader.
-Steer away from writing anything vague that might confuse them.
+Steer away from writing anything vague.

 ## **Bottom line**

-Writing headlines takes some practice.
-I am nowhere near writing the best headlines.
-But I love writing and will continue to practise writing them.

-I hope you do the same using these techniques.
+Writing headlines can be a challenge but with practice, you will get there.

 If you need help creating engaging headlines that persuade users to click on your content?